dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 ### Schedule days

-To set your job's schedule, use the **Schedule Days** option to choose specific days of the week, and select customized hours or intervals.
+To set your job's schedule, use the **Run on schedule** option to choose specific days of the week, and select customized hours or intervals.

 Under **Timing**, you can either use customizable hours for jobs that need to run frequently throughout the day or exact intervals for jobs that need to run at specific times:

-- **Every n hours** &mdash; Use this option to set how often your job runs, in hours.
+- **Exact intervals** &mdash; Use this option to set how often your job runs, in hours.
 Enter a number between 1 and 23 to represent the interval between job runs.
-For example, if you set it to "every 2 hours", the job will run every 2 hours from midnight UTC.
+For example, if you set it to **Every 2 hours**, the job will run every 2 hours from midnight UTC.
 This option is useful if you need to run jobs multiple times per day at regular intervals.

-- **At exact intervals** &mdash; Use this option to set specific times when your job should run.
+- **Hours of the day** &mdash; Use this option to set specific times when your job should run.
 You can enter a comma-separated list of hours (in UTC) when you want the job to run.
 For example, if you set it to `0,12,23,` the job will run at midnight, noon, and 11 PM UTC.
 This option is useful if you want your jobs to run at specific times of day and don't need them to run more frequently than once a day.

 :::info